janawold1/2023_MER_Special_Issue/10_ONT_bayestyper.md

 |  Inversion  |   12   |    95    |
 |    Total    |  242   |   422    |

-Closely examining the number of SVs unique to `03_combined_variants.vcf.gz` confirmed that 63 CuteSV calls and 223 Sniffles calls had their location shifted (either ending or starting) during `bayesTyperTools combine`.
+Closely examining the number of SVs unique to `03_combined_variants.vcf.gz` confirmed that 63 CuteSV calls and 223 Sniffles calls had their ending location shifted during `bayesTyperTools combine`.

 These were found and and summarised as per below.
 ```